astralbodies/horsequiz/README.md

 Add `?debug=1` to the URL to show a coordinate grid overlay and enable click-to-log SVG coordinates in the console.
 Useful for tuning hotspot positions.

+## Coordinate Picker Tool

+`tools/place-parts.html` is a standalone dev tool for remapping hotspot coordinates when changing the horse photo.
+Load an image, click to place each of the 27 parts, then export the coordinates as JSON.

 ## Design

 Warm pastoral theme: cream backgrounds, barn-wood textured header, saddle brown and barn red accents, pasture green highlights, horseshoe decorations.
+Labels use white text outlines for readability against the photo.
 Responsive from 320px to 1200px+.
 Respects `prefers-reduced-motion`.

 ## Expandability